My Logo

 The True Cost of a Slow Website

-A slow website quietly drains revenue through lost conversions, weaker Google rankings and pricier ads.
-Here's a clearly-labelled model of what page speed really costs a UK SME each month and year — and how to size it for your own site.
+A slow website costs you money: lost conversions, weaker Google rankings and pricier ads.
+See what it costs a UK SME a month and size it for your own site.

 By Janusz Wozniak·10 July 2026